-Introducing ‘Lumen Lite’ a self-guided illuminated trail around Crewe Town Centre over 16 evenings.
+In 2021, Crewe Town Council presented ‘Lumen Lite’: a scaled-down, self-guided illuminated trail around Crewe Town Centre over 16 evenings.

-This stunning projection follows a group of curious animals on a journey of discovery.
-The 5 minute sequence features a collection of charming, fantasy animals that begin their lives in a ridged monotone that gradually explore their world and their friendships, bringing light and colour into their lives.
+This stunning projection followed a group of curious animals on a journey of discovery.
+The 5 minute sequence featured a collection of charming, fantasy animals that begin their lives in a ridged monotone that gradually explore their world and their friendships, bringing light and colour into their lives.

 The various creatures work together and explore a variety of landscapes and environments formed by the illusion of the shifting architecture of the building, helping each other to overcome the challenges the face and find happiness.